 The mixer for this cocktail combines gin with rosemary, sugar, and the juice from charred lemons, which develop a remarkably rich, complex, and mellower flavor after being seared in a skillet.
 As with the previous recipe, all you have to do to serve is top the mixer with sparkling wine—though a sprig of fresh rosemary is a nice finishing touch.

-I'm celebrating Thanksgiving in Los Angeles this year, and given how fall is going so far, it's probably going to be a warm one.
-Luckily, this bourbon punch, which pairs whiskey with lemon juice and five-spice syrup and tops off the mixture with club soda, is refreshing enough for an LA November.
+This bourbon punch, which pairs whiskey with lemon juice and five-spice syrup and tops off the mixture with club soda, is refreshing enough for those of you who experience Thanksgiving in a warmer climate.
 Forget about the powdered mixes at the store and make the syrup with whole spices instead.

 If you live somewhere with more seasonally appropriate Thanksgiving temperatures, this punch might be just what you want.
 It's packed with intense flavors perfect for a cold day: smoky blended Scotch, aromatic chai tea, nutty sherry, and spicy Angostura bitters.
 We sweeten the punch with a woodsy vanilla-cinnamon syrup.